MattTuccillo/MacroSets/README.md

 ## Explanation for dynamic icon toggle setting

-In this section I'll provide a visual example of the way the the dynamic icon toggle setting affects the addon's functionality as well as an explanation for why it had to exist in the first place.
+In this section I'll provide a visual example of the way the dynamic icon toggle setting affects the addon's functionality as well as an explanation for why it had to exist in the first place.

 ### Why it was necessary